StanfordSNR/guardian-agent/doc/design.md

-# SSH Guardian Agent Design
+# Guardian Agent Design

 ## Overview
-SSH Guardian Agent allows an **SSH client**, running on a partially trusted machine, to request the **SSH agent**, running on a trusted machine, to execute commands on an **SSH server**, such that the identity of the server as well as the SSH session command can be verified by the SSH agent,
+Guardian Agent allows an **SSH client**, running on a partially trusted machine, to request the **SSH agent**, running on a trusted machine, to execute commands on an **SSH server**, such that the identity of the server as well as the SSH session command can be verified by the SSH agent,